 On successful completion of the course students will be able to:

-1. To provide students with a thorough knowledge of the theoretical background and methods of fluid mechanics
+1. Demonstrate a thorough knowledge of the theoretical background and methods of fluid mechanics.

-2. To expose students to a range of applications of fluid mechanics.
+2. Identify a range of applications of fluid mechanics.

-4. To provide students with basic skills in experimental laboratory work.
+4. Demonstrate basic skills in experimental laboratory work.